DanTappan/VISCA-Game-Controller/README.md

 ![Configuration Dialog](screenshots/VISCA-controller-configure.png)

 - "Camera" and "Port" set the camera address and VISCA port for each cameras.
 The default port number for SONY VISCA is 52381.
 If the program is being used in conjunction with the [NDI Camera Selector](https://github.com/DanTappan/NDI-Camera-Selector) application (which automatically forwards VISCA packets to the camera selected for the appropriate slot), then the camera address should set to 127.0.0.1 (localhost) and the port to 10000+*camera number*.
 See the "Relay" button below.
 - "Long Press" - the timeout value for a long press vs a short press of a button.
-The program must be restarted for this to take effect.
+The program must be restarted for a change to take effect.
+- "Dead Zone".
+This sets the size of the center dead zone, where the joysticks will not respond.
+This is useful for noisy analog joysticks that do not center.
+It is also useful for the *Logitech Extreme 3D PRO*, where moving the stick tends to also twist the stick (Zoom function).
+Setting the value in the configuration dialog will override any default values selected by the program.
+Program restart ius required for a change to taker effect.
 - "Bitfocus Companion Page" - selects the page used for the Bitfocus Companion integration functions.
 See section [Bitfocus Companion Interface](#bitfocus-companion-interface).
 - "Invert Tilt" - reverses the sense of the tilt joystick control
 - "Swap Pan" - reverses the sense of the pan joystick control